 Pray the Gospels is a great go-to app when you aren’t sure where to start or want to engage in the spiritual discipline of Lectio Divina.

 6. First 5

-First 5 is an app from Proverbs 31 Ministries with the aim to help you put God first each day.
+First 5 is a Christian app from Proverbs 31 Ministries.
+The app’s aim is to help you put God first each day.
 You’ll find a passage of Scripture for each day followed by a short teaching to help you grow in your study and understanding of the Bible.
-Hint: Go to the “Plans” icon on the bottom right of the app to get started.
+Hint: Go to the “Plans” icon at the bottom right of the app to get started quickly.

 7. Reimagining the Examen

 The Examen is a way of praying in examination of your day with God’s help.
-You look for moments when you were drawing toward God or pulling away from Him during the day.
-Then take time to give God thanks and ask forgiveness where needed.
-This is a great help for growing in the fruits of the Spirit and responding to yourself and others with the love of Christ.
+With the help of the Reimagining the Examen app, you can think about moments when you were drawing toward God or pulling away from Him during the day.
+Then, take time to give God thanks or to ask His forgiveness where needed, seeking His help to grow in an area of struggle.

 Utilizing the Examen is helpful as we seek to grow in the fruits of the Spirit and loving God and others.
 Reimagining the Examen uses the Examen prayer with different topics, such as: My Daily Habits; My Greatest Fear; Asking for Grace; Thoughts, Words and Deeds; Gratitude and more.

 Logos and Faithlife, LLC offer one of the best apps to help you get in the Word alongside various resources for study.
 Some of the many features include: